 - a.
-The weight descent plan only establishes the two weight classes for which the wrestler may compete in during any particular week. - b.
+The weight descent plan establishes the lowest eligible weight class for which the wrestler may compete in during any particular day. - b.
 The weight descent plan does not preclude a wrestler from competing if he/she loses more than 1.5% of the wrestler's body weight in a given week, providing, the wrestler does not lose weight beyond that of the eligible low-weight class.
 He/she can compete at that eligible low-weight class and the next higher weight class. - c.
 If a wrestler loses weight beyond the eligible low-weight classes, he/she can only wrestle at the next highest weight class (e.g. according to a wrestler's weight descent plan, the two eligible weight classes are 125 and 130 pounds.
-The wrestler weighs in at or below 120.0 pounds, and higher than 114.0, he would be eligible for only the 125 pound weight class). - d.
-If a wrestler weighs in above the higher of the two eligible weight classes according to his/her descent plan, that wrestler's weight descent plan will be recalculated by the OPC. - e.
+The wrestler weighs in at or below 120.0 pounds, and higher than 114.0, he would be eligible for only the 125-pound weight class). - d.
+If a wrestler weighs in above the top of the higher of the two eligible weight classes according to his/her descent plan, that wrestler's weight descent plan will be recalculated by the Hawaii Wrestling Management System (HWMS).
+(Revised 10/2017) - e.
 No wrestler may compete below his or her eligible low-weight class, which may change from week to week based on the weight descent plan.
 If a wrestler weighs in more than one weight class below his or her lowest eligible weight class, that weigh-in would be voided and the wrestler ineligible to compete for that competition date.